jenna-jordan/jenna-jordan.github.io.archived/_pages/books.md

 ## Next up

-"Data and Reality" by William Kent
-:    This book merges databases, philosophy, data modeling... it's a meditation on how we can capture an infinitely complex reality in finite data models that will themselves shape reality.
-As someone interested in the philosophy of information, this book is a must read.
-I learned about this book via [@hillelogram](https://twitter.com/hillelogram) on Twitter.

 "Smartcuts: How Hackers, Innovators, and Icons Accelerate Success" by Shane Snow :    This is a book about lateral thinking, and how people can accomplish incredible things in a very short amount of time.
 This book tries to rethink success and provide techniques for doing things smarter and faster (by taking "smartcuts," not "shortcuts").